lpww/doomgrader/README.md

 ## Cleanup

-Remove all associated files by deleting the DOOMGRADER_ROOT: `rm -rf ~/doomgrader`.
+Remove all associated files by deleting the DOOMGRADER_ROOT.
+Eg `rm -rf ~/doomgrader`.
 This will remove all games files as well as DepotDownloader

-Remove just the DepotDownloader files by deleting DOOMGRADER_ROOT/depotdownloader: `rm -rf ~/doomgrader/depotdownloader`
+Remove just the DepotDownloader files by deleting DOOMGRADER_ROOT/depotdownloader.
+Eg `rm -rf ~/doomgrader/depotdownloader`

-Remove just the game files by deleting DOOMGRADER_ROOT/files: `rm -rf ~/doomgrader/files`
+Remove just the game files by deleting DOOMGRADER_ROOT/files.
+Eg `rm -rf ~/doomgrader/files`